Florida Cerebral Palsy Lawyer

 Disability Rights in Florida

 In Florida, your child is protected by many federal laws like the Americans with Disabilities Act and the Individuals with Disabilities Education Act.

 There are also state civil rights laws that protect the disabled, so it can be confusing trying to determine which rule applies in your case.
 An experienced lawyer helps with this, through a necessary process of filing through the Florida Human Relations Commission.

 Florida Cerebral Palsy Cases

 Florida has recently seen a few cases related to disability rights and brought by citizens with cerebral palsy.
-One man, lives with cerebral palsy and has related legal blindness, recently sued several business in the state for having websites that were inaccessible to him.
-The websites were not built to work with special software that blind people use to read content.
+One man lives with cerebral palsy and has related legal blindness, recently sued several businesses in the state for having websites that were inaccessible to him.
+The sites were not built to work with special software that blind people use to read the content.
 His lawyer is helping him make his case, and they have already received settlements from some companies.

 Cases like these, and those over medical malpractice, are important in helping disabled children and adults get justice and compensation.
 If your family needs legal assistance for a child with cerebral palsy, whether in a case of a violation of rights or over medical malpractice, turn to a Florida cerebral palsy lawyer to help guide your next steps.